Jonathan Shachter is just now catching his breath.

 Now, as he works through his first term at the university, sees his work published, and prepares to present his research at the 30th Anniversary Conference of the Japan Association of College English Teachers, Shachter discussed what it means to have everything come full-circle.

-ACE: What inspired you to dig deeper into Japanese ELL nervousness?
+American College of Education: What inspired you to dig deeper into Japanese ELL nervousness?

-Jonathan: When I first came to Japan about 10 years ago, I noticed that Japanese students were much more reserved than students I had taught from other countries.
+Jonathan Shachter (JS): When I first came to Japan about 10 years ago, I noticed that Japanese students were much more reserved than students I had taught from other countries.
 At that time, though, I had never been exposed to Japanese culture so I was just observing as a foreigner, not really observing as an educator.

 While studying my M.Ed. at ACE, I became aware of studies being done in the field of Language Learning Anxiety (LLA).
 I think the main reason I started digging deeper is because I have encountered this issue of LLA in Japan firsthand.
 At times, Japanese students seem paralyzed during English-speaking performance activities.

-A: I know you originally submitted your research as part of your Capstone.
+ACE: I know you originally submitted your research as part of your Capstone.
 Did your work evolve at all as you prepared to send it to The Language Teacher?

-J: Absolutely.
+JS: Absolutely.
 [Department of Teaching and Learning Academic Curriculum Director] Rebecca Wiehe helped me a lot during the capstone project.
 We had to choose a journal for submission and then learn about the formatting requirements.
 So when I submitted my capstone, I submitted one version to ACE and another to The Language Teacher (TLT).

 It was my first time going through this process, so it was great to have a mentor.
 Even though it was a lot of work at the end of the M.Ed. program, I highly recommend students try and knock out a submission while you have that support.